 Sometimes the “smallest” conditions can be the most frustrating or painful.
 Exhibit A: Ingrown toenails.

 Fortunately, ingrown toenails are quite simple for a podiatrist to treat.
 We fix them all the time, and the process is about as smooth and painless as can be.
-So if you’re suffering, don’t wait to get help!
+If you’re suffering from ingrown toenail pain, don’t wait to get help!
 To find out how to get rid of ingrown toenails painlessly, read on below or contact Lakes Foot and Ankle Associates for an ingrown toenail quick fix.

 - Pain is severe or interfering with daily activities.

-- Your condition has not improved or gotten worse after several days of home care.
+- Your condition has not improved or has gotten worse after several days of home care.

-- You have diabetes, poor circulation, neuropathy, or any other condition that could complicate your recovery.
+- You have diabetes, poor circulation, nerve damage/neuropathy, or any other condition that could complicate your recovery.

 Most ingrown toenails can be cared for at home, but extreme ingrown toenails may require professional intervention.
 Fortunately, it only takes a single, quick same-day procedure for us to remove an ingrown toenail.
 Here’s how it works.

-The “worst” part is the shot (however, our Doctors are so good, most patients don’t experience any pain during the numbing process!).
-Once the toe has been numbed with a local anesthetic, we will carefully trim out and remove the part of your nail that’s causing the problems.
+- Once the toe has been numbed with a local anesthetic, we will carefully trim out and remove the ingrown portion of your nail that’s causing the problems.

-If ingrown toenails are making it difficult to go about your day comfortably, please don’t hesitate to pick up the phone and speak with a foot specialist.
+If ingrown toenails are making it difficult to go about your day comfortably, don’t hesitate to pick up the phone and speak with a foot specialist.
 Appointments are quick and easy, and we’ll get you in as soon as we possibly can.
-To schedule an appointment with us in Commerce Township, please call (248) 360-3888.
+For painless ingrown toenail removal in Commerce Township, please call (248) 453-2028.